United Nations television film series: Critics' response

 The four films that aired received mixed reviews.
 For the first two films, some critics praised the productions, while others felt that the theme of support for the UN was presented in a heavy-handed, moralistic manner that detracted from the dramatic value.
-New York Times critic Jack Gould wrote a sharply negative review of the series premier A Carol for Another Christmas, sparking debate among critics and readers about whether the series' intentions to promote world peace and humanitarianism deserved more respect, and whether an "obvious" approach to delivering the message was the most effective way for television to reach viewers.
+New York Times critic Jack Gould wrote a sharply negative review of the series premiere A Carol for Another Christmas, sparking debate among critics and readers about whether the series' intentions to promote world peace and humanitarianism deserved more respect, and whether an "obvious" approach to delivering the message was the most effective way for television to reach viewers.
 The second film, Who Has Seen the Wind?, was considered a "soap opera" by some critics, with Gould calling it "Peyton Place on a raft".

 By the third film, the screwball comedy Once Upon a Tractor, the promotional information about the UN had been made more subtle, causing at least one critic to complain that this approach was less likely than the previous polemical style to convert viewers opposed to the UN.
 Tractor was also criticized for having a weak and unbelievable script.

 The fourth and final film, the anti-narcotics law enforcement thriller The Poppy Is Also a Flower, was directed by Terence Young, who had previously directed several James Bond films and re-used some Bond film elements in Poppy.
 Following its television broadcast, 20 additional minutes of film were added and it was released to theaters in Europe and the United States, with the proceeds given to UNICEF.
 In its television form, Poppy received good reviews from UPI television critic Rick DuBrow and Variety, but was criticized by others as heavy-handed, stereotypical, and "a very long, confusing bore".
 Its theatrical release version was severely panned by Time as "another James Bond movie filmed without James Bond, and many will wish it had been filmed without film".
 Time further noted that the film was developed "from an idea proposed by author Ian Fleming, who mercifully died before he could see what happened to it."
 More recently, Robert von Dassanowsky called the film an "international pseudoepic" with "grandiose pretensions" and opined that its "heavy-handed propaganda slant" kept it from achieving the cult status attained by other 1960s spy films.
 Leonard Maltin's Movie Guide deemed it an "[i]ncredibly bad anti-drug feature", saying that its "[a]cting is downright poor at times."

 Despite negative critical response, three of the four films received Emmy Award nominations, resulting in one win by Eli Wallach for "Outstanding Performance by an Actor in a Supporting Role in a Drama" in The Poppy Is Also a Flower.

 In a December 1965 New York Times article discussing the postponement of the planned fifth film due to hostilities in the filming location, Val Adams observed, "Some professional television critics, writing sympathetically of the purpose behind the series, said that theatrically it was dogged by misfortune."